chauff/cse1500-web-transcripts/Lecture-2.md

 - Why **should** I be here?
 - What do they **have** here?

 Surprisingly many home pages are not able to answer these questions.
-Take for example the home page of https://coffeecompany.nl/:
+Take for example this entry page:

 ![Coffeecompany](img/L2-coffeecompany.png)

 <sup>Screenshot taken October 18, 2018</sup>

-It is not obvious that the core business here is a chain of small cafes in the Netherlands.
+What is the core business of this company?

 Another serial offender of the entry page checklist are university home pages as immortalized in [this xkcd comic](http://xkcd.com/773/).